pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/6-improving-animations.md

 <h2>Step 11 - apply the transformation</h2>

-We complete the fluid calls top the Picasso library in the <code>updateBackground</code> method after the <code>centerCrop</code> call.
+We complete the fluid calls to the Picasso library in the <code>updateBackground</code> method after the <code>centerCrop</code> call.
 Its pretty simple now.

 	.transform(BlurTransform.getInstance(mActivity))

 <h2>Step 12 - Add background helper to LeanbackBrowseFragment</h2>

 These classes are not used anywhere by now.
 We add it first to the <code>LeanbackBrowseFragment</code>.
 Add a member variable <code>bgHelper</code>.

     private BackgroundHelper bgHelper;